Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Introduction

 \textbf{(1) Effective Expert Selection:} The increasing diversity of benchmarks \citep{miranda2024beyond} and the growing number of models means that experts must be selected not at the level of tasks, but at the level of individual queries.
 Even at the task level, manual selection can be labor-intensive, and the performance of multi-agent frameworks can be sensitive to the agents chosen for a task \citep{chen2024reconcileroundtableconferenceimproves,liang2023encouraging,wang-etal-2024-rethinking-bounds}.
 For instance, as shown in \cref{fig:teaser} (a), while a given subset of models may perform well on math tasks on average, their proficiency in specific subfields like algebra or probability might vary -- that is, using a fixed subset of models on all math samples might hurt performance on particular subtasks.
-This underscores the need for an automated, fine-grained selection mechanism, as shown in \cref{fig:teaser} (b).
+This underscores the need for a finer-grained selection mechanism, as shown in \cref{fig:teaser} (b).

 \textbf{(2) Scalable Expert Mixing:} Past work has often relied on multiple rounds of inference, leading to significant GPU demands.
 Moreover, it does not scale to a dynamic setting like the one we consider, where the number of GPUs required would be equal to the number of potential models available (in our case, $16$), making this option prohibitively expensive.
-We instead propose a \textbf{batch inference mechanism} (see \cref{fig:batch} (III)).
-Specifically, the samples are grouped into batches per model.
-We then run \emph{all queries} assigned to a given model in a single batch, which is far faster than sequential processing.
-While this strategy accommodates up to $16$ models \emph{on a single GPU}, it can also be parallelized across multiple GPUs.
-This flexibility ensures both speedups with increased computing power, and accessibility for users with limited hardware resources.
+We instead propose a \textbf{batch inference mechanism} that groups samples into batches per expert.
+We then run \emph{all queries} assigned to a given expert at once, reducing the time for constant loading and offloading models, which is far faster than sequential processing.
+While this strategy accommodates $16$ models \emph{on a single GPU}, it can also work with multiple GPUs for improved speed.